 Welcome to the Research Data Management library guide.
 We are here to guide you through best practices in research data management and available data storage options at UConn.
 Please click on the tabs to the left for more information.

 As Data Management library liaisons, we are available to:

 Our role does not include data curation.
 If you need data curation consultation, then you should contact other offices on campus such as the Statistical Consulting Service.

 Metadata is the information that defines what your data is about and what it describes.
 Good metadata is a part of good research data management.
 Someone who does not know your research personally should be able to understand what your data is describing because of the metadata that accompanies the data.

 Good metadata is a love note to the future

-Remember when you conduct your research, what if you come back to look at it in a year or two?
+When you conduct your research, think how you will view if come back to look at it in a year or two.
 Will you still understand what your data is about?
 Good metadata ensures that you or another researcher will be able to make sense of what your data describes, monitors, etc.

 This work is licensed under a Creative Commons Attribution NonCommercial 4.0 International License. | Details and Exceptions